yiisoft/yii-debug/docs/en/collector.md

 # Collectors

 Yii Debug uses a concept named "collectors".
-Each collector decides what payload it needs to collect and exports the collected payload in order to save it into storage.
+Each collector decides what payload it needs to collect and exports the collected payload that is later will be saved into a storage.

 A collector may work either with both HTTP requests and console runs, or individually.
 A collector may be either an event listener or a decorator to any service defined in the application DI container configuration.